Crawling technicolor: Electroweak EFT

-As noted in the text leading to eq.~(\ref{Lex1}), the extension to dilatons is \emph{necessarily} nonlinear.
-The spin-0 field which transforms with scale dimension 1 enters linearly \footnote{This terminology is standard, but what is really meant is that the Lagrangian is a polynomial in the scalar field.
-Similarly, read `nonpolynomial' for `nonlinear'.} but produces the NG scaling mode only if it is suitably \emph{constrained} and hence a nonlinear function of unconstrained fields.
-In analogy with eq.~(\ref{Lex1}), we use a special notation $\chi_c$ to distinguish our $\chi$-field from the WW-mode fields implicitly used in walking TC or scalon theories.
+As noted in Sec.~\ref{change-field}, the extension to dilatons is \emph{necessarily} nonlinear: the spin-0 field which transforms with scale dimension 1 enters linearly but produces the NG scaling mode only if it is suitably \emph{constrained} and hence a nonlinear function of unconstrained fields.
+In analogy with Eq.~(\ref{Lex1}), we use a special notation $\chi_c$ to distinguish our $\chi$ field from the WW-mode fields implicitly used in walking TC or scalon theories.
 The key feature of our theory is that $\chi_c$ is constrained in the \emph{exact} limit of scale invariance as well as when there is explicit scale symmetry breaking.

 By definition, the fields $U$ and $\chi_c$ transform linearly under the electroweak gauge group and scale transformations.
 It is convenient to choose constraints which are manifestly symmetry preserving